astroDimitrios/git-novice/episodes/01-basics.md

 If you currently use [FCM](https://metomi.github.io/fcm/doc/user_guide/getting_started.html) (a wrapper around Subversion, SVN) then look out for the following dropdowns.
-They contain the FCM equivalent for git commands.
+They contain the FCM equivalent for Git commands.

 ::: spoiler